David Fishelson: The nineties, Cocteau Rep, NPR, plays published

 In 1989, Fishelson joined the staff of the Off-Broadway repertory theatre company Jean Cocteau Repertory (a.k.a.
 "The Cocteau", founded 1973), located on the Bowery (NYC) at the Bouwerie Lane Theatre.
-Fishelson was the Cocteau's executive director from 1989–1992, its associate artistic director from 1992–1994, and a resident director there from 1994–1997, where he wrote and directed dramatizations of two novels by Fyodor Dostoyevsky: The Idiot and The Brothers Karamazov.
+Fishelson was the Cocteau's executive director from 1989 to 1992, its associate artistic director from 1992 to 1994, and a resident director there from 1994 to 1997, where he wrote and directed dramatizations of two novels by Fyodor Dostoyevsky: The Idiot and The Brothers Karamazov.
 Following reviews in The New York Times, both plays were published by Dramatists Play Service (1995).
 In 1994 and 1997, they were broadcast as radio plays – with Fishelson directing both – on the NPR series National Public Radio Playhouse, starring Ed Asner, Sharon Gless and Harry Hamlin among others.
 Both dramatizations remain in circulation (in written and audio/radio drama format), and both continue to be produced worldwide, including (in the 2000s) runs at Copenhagen's Royal Danish Theatre (2006), as well as the Aarhus Theatre (2007).
 Following both plays' publication, Fishelson became a member of the Dramatists Guild of America.